cyberashna/src/README.md

 3. Click "Add block"
 4. Drag the block to schedule it

-### Using Google Calendar Sync
+### Using Google Calendar Import
 1. Click the calendar icon (📅) in the bottom-right
 2. Click "Connect Google Calendar"
-3. Sign in with Google and grant permissions
+3. Sign in with Google and grant permissions (read-only)
 4. Select a calendar from the dropdown
-5. Enable "automatic sync"
+5. Click "Import This Week's Events"
-6. Scheduled blocks will now sync to Google Calendar automatically
+6. Events appear as blocks in your weekly planner

 ### Managing Your Schedule
 - **Move blocks**: Drag them to different time slots